-Entry None Requirements Method Interactive workshops on a weekly basis, wherein students build up their group report in close consultation with their instructors, supported by short videos (whenever applicable) uploaded on Brightspace.
+Module Manager V. Karakasis v.karakasis@hhs.nl Entry Requirements None Method Interactive workshops on a weekly basis, wherein students build up their group report in close consultation with their instructors, supported by short videos (whenever applicable) uploaded on Brightspace.
 Instructors should be perceived more as tutors and less as lecturers.
 Assessment Written Report in Groups Course Material Will be provided on Brightspace Course Outline Applied Research Skills is an important requirement for most job profiles in our Program Framework.
 In this course, students act as sustainability researchers and analysts who conduct research for a wide range of European professional end-users, including Research Groups and small-scale organizations located in THUAS, NGOs, lobby-groups and social-media campaigners.
 Through Applied Research, students learn how to decode the needs/desires of the assignment providers, translate them into research objectives, perform quantitative and qualitative analysis, and conclude with recommendations.
 Students are challenged to upgrade their research skills.
 They will learn how to design and run a survey wherein they introduce the needs of the assignment providers, translate them into research objectives, map the insights of previous authors in order to identify key concepts, "transform" these concepts into variables, use questionnaires to perform analysis and propose tangible conclusions and recommendations regarding questions of sustainability.
-Module Learning Outcomes Students will be able to identify and frame the needs of the assignment provider(s) Students will be able to translate those needs into research objectives Students will be able to describe a theoretical framework/benchmarking model to formulate questions for the questionnaire and the interview Students will be able to gather data through the use of questionnaires and interviews Students will be able to present the collected data through the use of excel Students will be able to analyse the data through the use of a theoretical 7. framework/benchmarking model Students will be able to provide recommendations to the assignment provider(s) based on the collected data
+Module Learning Outcomes Students will be able to identify and frame the needs of the assignment provider(s) Students will be able to translate those needs into research objectives Students will be able to describe a theoretical framework/benchmarking model to formulate questions for the questionnaire and the interview

+4. Students will be able to gather data through the use of questionnaires and interviews framework/benchmarking model provider(s) based on the collected data